List of Darlington F.C. players (1–24 appearances): Introduction

 More than 800 men played in nationally organised competition for Darlington but never reached the 25-appearance mark.
 In the early days, the scarcity of nationally organised competitive football meant players could spend many years with the club while making few such outings.
 Tommy Waites took part in the club's first FA Cup match in 1885 and made his 14th and last such appearance twelve years later.
 In between, he represented Durham in inter-county matches, was appointed captain of Darlington F.C. in 1890, and in 1896, was recognised as "one of the most respected and reliable members of the team".
 Tom Rowlandson, who kept goal in six FA Cup matches, was an amateur international for England, captained a touring Corinthian team that helped spread football worldwide and, as a captain in the Yorkshire Regiment, won the Military Cross before being killed in action during the Somme Offensive in 1916.

 Eddie Carr, Len Walker and Simon Davey went on to manage the club's first team.
 Other players took part in significant matches in the history of the club.
 Bill Edmunds and John Ward played in Darlington's first match in the Football League, a 2–0 win at home to Halifax Town on 27 August 1921.
 Seven of the thirteen players used in the club's last match in the league, a 2–0 home defeat against Dagenham & Redbridge on 8 May 2010, fall into this category: Nick Liversedge, Andrew Milne, Dan Burn, Gary Dempsey, Nathan Mulligan, Danny Groves and the 16-year-old Jordan Marshall, who had made his senior debut just eleven days earlier.

 Numerous players left Darlington to seek opportunities with other teams.
 Reg Mountford played for ten years in the First Division for Huddersfield Town, appeared in the 1938 FA Cup Final, and managed the Denmark national team that won the bronze medal at the 1948 Olympics.
-Ray Wood went on to win two League titles with Manchester United and play for England; he survived the Munich air crash, played another 300 times in the League and managed at both club and international level abroad.
+Ray Wood went on to win two League titles with Manchester United and play for England; he survived the Munich air disaster, played another 300 times in the League and managed at both club and international level abroad.
 The careers of others were winding down: Aston Villa's European Cup-winner Allan Evans's single appearance for Darlington was his last of an 18-year senior career.
 Others were to make an impression in different sporting fields.
 Graham Doggart, who played twice for Darlington in 1921–22, became an administrator both in cricket, as a committee member of Sussex CCC and of the MCC, and in football, as chairman of the Football Association.
 Walter Creasor was a speedway rider in the early days of the sport in Britain.